kercre123/victor/README.md

 If you are new to Anki please also see the [New Hire Onboarding](https://ankiinc.atlassian.net/wiki/pages/viewpage.action?pageId=72614010) page.

 More documentation related to development, building, and running is available under [/docs](/docs).
+See also the [Frequently Asked Questions](/docs/FAQ.md) page.

 ### Getting the code